 How long can I stay outside of Greece?

-You can stay outside Greece for up to 3 months, and then you must return to Greece for at least 6 months.
-This is valid for any country you go to outside of Greece.
+If you travel without visa within the Schengen area, you can stay outside Greece for up to 3 months, and then you must return to Greece for at least 6 months.

 I have a Greek Travel Document.
 Can I visit my home country?

-If you are a subsidiary protection holder, you are not restricted from travelling to your home country, but could also risk losing your status in Greece depending on factors like where, when and how long you stay.
+If you are a subsidiary protection holder (without a national passport), you are also restricted from travelling to your home country,.
+Again the restriction is not one of explicit prohibition that one that might result in a change of status.
 You can contact a lawyer if you're uncertain about your specific case.

-I have been granted subsidiary protection, and I was allowed to keep my national passport.
+I was granted subsidiary protection and was allowed to keep my national passport.
 Can I visit my country of origin?

-You were granted subsidiary protection because authorities determined that it is not safe for you to return to your country of origin.
+You were granted subsidiary protection because authorities determined that it is unsafe for you to return to your country of origin.
 If you travel back to your country of origin, Greek Asylum authorities might consider this proof that the danger of serious harm no longer exists.

 Greek authorities can track your recent travel history and data through online databases.